Introduction

 Poker offers a range of variations, each with its own set of rules and strategies.
 Although No-Limit and Pot-Limit Poker are the most popular versions, they offer unique playing experiences with similar fundamentals due to differences in their betting structures.

-In this article, we will explore the similarities and differences between No-Limit and Pot-Limit Poker in depth.
+In this article, we will explore the differences between No-Limit and Pot-Limit Poker in depth.

 What is No Limit Poker?